-Leveraging her family's 300-year philanthropic legacy and her own 35 years of experience in the charitable sector, Sylvia Brown is a passionate advocate of thoughtful and effective giving for ALL donors.
+Leveraging her family’s 300-year philanthropic legacy and her own 35 years of experience in the charitable sector, Sylvia Brown is a passionate advocate of thoughtful and effective giving by ALL donors.

 Most donors care about charitable effectiveness yet fewer than 15% spend even two hours a year researching the organizations to which they give…

 But everyone can learn to donate with impact.

 Uplifting Journeys is an immersive donor education program to learn the principles of thoughtful and effective giving.